yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 - You can choose dedicated IOPs EBS drives on AWS and specify the number of dedicated IOPS you need.

-YugabyteDB Anywhere also allows creating these machines out of band and importing these as an "on-premises" install.
+YugabyteDB Anywhere also allows creating these machines out of band and importing these as an on-premises install.

 ## How do I report a security vulnerability?

 Follow the steps in the [vulnerability disclosure policy](/preview/secure/vulnerability-disclosure-policy) to report a vulnerability to our security team.
-The policy outlines our commitments to you when you disclose a potential vulnerability, the reporting process, and how we will respond.
+The policy outlines our commitments to you when you disclose a potential vulnerability, the reporting process, and how Yugabyte will respond.